-After getting up way earlier than necessary I waited at the bus stop for the iconic big green bus to come and collect me outside the Kiwi Experience office in Auckland.
-After a briefing on how the tour works we were off.
 The Kiwi Experience offers a hop-on hop-off method to travelling the length and breadth of the country.
 With a helpful and excitable driver/guide you’re in safe hands and secure in the knowledge that you’re led through this beautiful landscape with a true pro leading the way.
+Although the drivers are there for support, you won’t be babied or made to feel too restricted.
+We were all adults and they’ll treat you as one!

 From there we took a drive down to Cathedral Cove and then made the walk to the beach and cove itself.
-It was such a beautiful place, absolutely postcard perfect and we could have stayed there for hours (despite the chilly sea waters!).
+The beach is such a beautiful place, absolutely postcard perfect and we could have stayed there for hours (despite the chilly sea waters!).
 It was here that I got chatting to a girl also from the UK called Alex, and we discovered we had a surprising amount in common.
-It was so nice to talk to someone new and compare travel plans and ideas, and hear a familiar accent!
+I was so pleased to talk to someone new and compare travel plans and ideas, we quickly became firm friends!

 After we made some planning decisions we went down to Hot Water Beach and attempted to dig a hole in the sand in the hopes of feeling that scalding hot water emerging from under the ground that gives the area its name.
 After a while of